asherbhs/asherbhs.github.io/apl-book/_sources/trees/parent-vectors.md

 (¯1+≢-⌽)p     ⍝ tacitly
 ```

+Note that we could also have used the general method for fixing parents that we saw earlier, with `⌽⍳≢p` as our permutation vector.
+The method we use here exploits the specific knowledge we have of how we shuffle the tree, and as a result is more performant than the general method for most tree sizes [^large].

+[^large]: I ran some performance tests and found that for trees with over $100000$ nodes, this relationship flips and using `⍳` becomes faster.
+The implementation of `⍳` is clearly doing some magic at this size!
+If you are working with extremely large trees, you may want to do your own benchmarking and choose the right method for your platform and use-case.

 ## Pretty Printing

 We're now looking at some sufficiently complicated tree operations that you might like to play around with other examples in the APL session yourself.
 It can be extremely frustrating to try an expression and be met just with a list of numbers and no way of visualising the resulting tree.
 For this reason, we're going to include here some definitions that will let you pretty-print trees as character matrices, which you can copy and use right away.
 If you're so inclined, you can have a crack at reading the code right away, but the general techniques it employs will be explained in due course.